annasturrock/Oto_size_fish_size_calibration/README.md

 Predicting juvenile salmon forklength from otoliths
 ================

-This is a working example of how to reconstruct the forklength (FL) of juvenile Chinook salmon from otolith radius measurements.
-You will need the `segmented` package as we are going to fit a segmented/broken stick regression model.
+This is an example of how to reconstruct the forklength (FL) of juvenile Chinook salmon from otolith radius measurements in R. You will need the `segmented` package as we are going to fit a segmented/broken stick regression model.

-If you wish to apply the relationship to your own otolith radius measurements it is important to use the 90 degree transect starting at the most dorsal-posterior primordium (see figure below).
-Also note that all samples used in the calibration are fall run Chinook salmon from the California Central Valley and individuals from other Evolutionarily Significant Units may exhibit a significantly different relationship (Zabel et al. 2010.
-Environmental Biology of Fishes, 89, p.267-78)
+If you use our training data (294 fall-run juvenile California Central Valley Chinook salmon from various locations) measure otolith radius using the 90 degree transect starting at the most dorsal-posterior primordium (see figure below).
+Also note that salmon populations from other "Evolutionarily Significant Units" may exhibit significantly different relationships [(Zabel et al. 2010.
+Environmental Biology of Fishes, 89, p.267-78)]()

 ![](or_fl_cal_files/figure-markdown_github/oto_image.png)